FluxML/fluxml.github.io/tutorials/_posts/2021-10-8-dcgan-mnist.md

 ```

 ## Output
 The generated images are stored inside the `output` folder.
-To visualize the output of the generator over time, we create gif of the generate images.
+To visualize the output of the generator over time, we create a gif of the generated images.

 ```julia
 folder = "output"